NautilusTrader

 quantityUnsigned position quantity.

-peak_qty-Largest quantity held.
+peak_quantity-Largest quantity held.

-last_qtyQuantity of the last fill.
+last_qtyQuantity of the fill or correction.

-last_pxPrice of the last fill.
+last_pxPrice of the fill or correction.

 avg_px_openAverage entry price.

-avg_px_close-Average exit price.
+avg_px_close-Average exit price, if available.

 realized_return-Realized return as a ratio.

-duration_ns--Time held in nanoseconds.
+duration--Time held in nanoseconds.

 ts_opened-Timestamp when position opened.